Up to 60% off sofas & mattresses — limited‑time deals.

 Should I prioritize durability or comfort?

-For a daily-use sofa, build quality (frame/support/cushions) is the foundation; then tune comfort with depth and fill.
+For a daily-use sofa, build quality sets the baseline.
+Then fine-tune comfort through seat depth, height, and cushion feel.

 How do I reduce return risk?

-Tape the footprint, measure every pinch point, and confirm boxed dimensions before ordering.
+Tape the footprint, measure every pinch point, and confirm boxed dimensions before you order.

 Previous post